kubevela/kubevela.github.io/docs/end-user/traits/rollout.md

 ### First Deployment

-Apply the Application YAML below which includes a webservice-type workload with Rollout Trait, and sets ControllerRevision name to express-server-v1 by setting `spec.components[0].externalRevision` field.
-If the revision name is not specified, it will be genrated automatically by the format: `<Component name>-<revision number>`.
+Apply the Application YAML below which includes a webservice-type workload with Rollout Trait, and [control version](../version-control) of component name to be express-server-v1.

 ```shell
 cat <<EOF | kubectl apply -f -